-Transformation isn't infinitely flexible; healing serious injuries is tough, as is fully combating aging or sickness, but they do recover from injuries much faster than normal save for one kind of burn.
+Transformation isn't infinitely flexible; healing serious injuries is tough, as is fully combating aging or sickness, but they do recover from trauma much faster than normal save for one kind of burn.
 When touched by Life Fountain aura, they feel a searing pain and lose the power to change the injured part.

 Shifters can assume animal forms, and even non sentient organism forms but with the difference in mental state, changing back into something more complex is quite difficult.
 A plant is probably never becoming human again.